-There’s nothing quite like re-wrapping your bars to make an old tired bike feel like new.
-Wrapping bars well is an acquired skill, but luckily BikeRadar is on hand to talk you through the process.
+There’s nothing quite like replacing your bar tape to make your bike feel like new.
+Wrapping bar tape well is an acquired skill and in this guide, we’ll walk you through the process.

-Ask any 10 mechanics the best way to wrap bar tape and you’re bound to get at least four different answers.
-What’s more, it’ll be more hotly debated than almost anything else in cycling.
+Ask any 10 mechanics the best way to wrap bar tape and you’re bound to get 10 answers – it’s a truly hotly debated topic.

-On two things, however, everyone agrees: tape should not be baggy and no gaps should reveal the handlebar.
+On two things, however, everyone agrees: tape should not be baggy and no gaps should be left, revealing the handlebar.

 We’d recommend replacing your handlebar tape once or twice a year if you’re riding frequently.
-If your bike sees regular use on a turbo trainer, it’s genuinely worth checking the condition of the bars fairly regularly – stories of bars corroding under a mix of sweat, spilt energy drink and dribble are not just urban myths and are a common maintenance mistake.
+If your bike sees regular use on a turbo trainer, it’s worth checking the condition of the bar fairly regularly – stories of bars corroding under a mix of sweat, spilt energy drink and dribble are not just urban myths and are a common maintenance mistake.

-Most bar tape comes with two small sections of tape – sometimes called cheater pieces – that are designed to make it easier to hide the small gap left when you wrap around the brake levers.
+Most bar tape comes with two small sections of tape – sometimes called cheater strips – that are designed to make it easier to hide the little gap left when you wrap around the shifters.

 It is a mark of pride for any good mechanic to be able to wrap their bars without using the cheater piece, and it’s not that hard in practice, but we won’t judge if you decide to use them.

-Work out how far from the stem you want the wrap to finish – around where bars bulge to fit the stem is a convenient point.
-Too close to the stem will cause awkward cable routing.
+Work out how far from the stem you want the wrap to finish, taking into account any logos that may be on the handlebar.
+Too close to the stem may look unsightly and cause awkward cable routing.

 Once decided, cut the end of the tape to a point.
 Doing so means that, when you wrap the final piece over the top of the bar, you will achieve a really nice, smooth edge.